FRI—March 13—7 PM

 Series Pass $84 ($49 ASF Members)

-106 minutes.
-In Finnish and Farsi with English subtitles.
+101 minutes.
+In Danish with English subtitles.

 Hard-partying Aurora dreams of escaping her rote life in Finnish Lapland for Norway, working as a nail technician while couch-crashing with a friend to save money.
 Meanwhile, Iranian refugee Darian is hoping to secure permanent residency for himself and daughter by marrying a Finnish woman.
 When a late-night encounter at a hot-dog stand one night finds them at their most desperate, Aurora and Darian strike-up a deal: in exchange for cash to fund her move to Norway, Aurora will help Darian to find a wife.